lux-org/lux/doc/source/advanced/executor.rst

 	lux_df.set_executor_type("SQL")

 Once a Lux Dataframe has been connected to a Postgresql table and set to use the SQL Executor, users can take full advantage of Lux's visual exploration capabilities as-is.
-Users can set their context to specify which variables they are most interested in and discover insightful visualizations from their database.
+Users can set their intent to specify which variables they are most interested in and discover insightful visualizations from their database.

 SQL Executor Limitations
 --------------------------

 While users can make full use of Lux's functionalities on data within a database table, they will not be able to use any of Pandas' Dataframe functions to manipulate the data.
 Since the Lux SQL Executor delegates most data processing to the Postgresql database, it does not pull in the entire dataset into the Lux Dataframe.
-As such there is no actual data within the Lux Dataframe to manipulate, only the relevant metadata required to for Lux to manage its context.
+As such there is no actual data within the Lux Dataframe to manipulate, only the relevant metadata required to for Lux to manage its intent.
 Thus, if users are interested in manipulating or querying their data, this needs to be done through SQL or an alternative RDBMS interface.